Friday, May 22, 2020

 Blessed be your majesty in heaven, O God (Ezekiel 3:12).
 You are the True God, the only God to be worshipped and adored.
 You are the source of true joy and comfort; you are our hope.

-I pray for these dear friends.
-Help them allow you to change their lives.
+I pray for these dear friends; may they allow you to transform their lives.
 Although they have broken the fast and are now celebrating and feasting, what they really need is Jesus, the Bread of Life.
 Open their hearts to receive the message of Christ.
 Give them a hunger and a thirst for the Word of God.
 Put in them the desire to know Jesus and follow him.

 On the last and greatest day of the Feast, Jesus stood and said in a loud voice, “If anyone is thirsty, let him come to me and drink.
 Whoever believes in me, as the Scripture has said, streams of living water will flow from within him” (John 7:37-38, NIV).